learning-zone/react-basics/README.md

 <br/>

-## Q. How to make api calls in react js?
+## Q. How to make a API calls in React?

 Consuming REST APIs in a React Application can be done in various ways.
 Some popular are Axios, fetch etc.